W. Andrew Marcus, Acting Dean

 The fundamental academic mission of the college is to foster a solid and broad general education, which includes the cultivation of quantitative, analytical, and communication skills; an understanding of social and intellectual history; an appreciation of literary and artistic expression; and habits of creative and critical thinking.

 Building on its foundational undergraduate curriculum, the college offers fifty major degree programs in the humanities, social sciences, and natural sciences.
 Moreover, the College of Arts and Sciences is the heart of the university’s research enterprise.
-The college has more than 800 faculty members, all of whom are engaged in active research programs and make original contributions to their respective fields of knowledge.
+The college has more than 800 faculty members, most of whom are engaged in active research programs and make original contributions to their respective fields of knowledge.
 Because of this, students have the opportunity to learn from leading researchers while receiving a liberal education that prepares them to be successful global citizens in the twenty-first century.